 Painting the Trees and Vegetation

-I vary the colours in the mixture to create a variety of greens.
+I vary the colors in the mixture to create a variety of greens.

 The reflections of the rocks in the water are a mix of yellow ochre ultramarine blue, titanium white, and a little cobalt teal.
 Use more verticle downward brush strokes to create the illusion of reflections in the water.